mpanighetti/dnd5e-mote/lore/timekeeping.md

 | 11     | Merci  |
 | 12     | Dyrth  |

 The Kivan Standard was brought by settlers of Esterfell from prior nations that had previously developed this system, which made it convenient to continue its use among neighboring Esterfell nations.
-The names of the months are sourced from [ancient Mote deities](../pantheon/mote-pantheon.md#ancient-mote-pantheon), but enough time has passed since the people of Esterfell were separated from their ancestral lands that the worship of other gods has supplanted some of these domains.
+The names of the months are sourced from deities of the [ancient Mote pantheon](../pantheon/mote-pantheon.md#ancient-mote-pantheon), but enough time has passed since the people of Esterfell were separated from their ancestral lands that the worship of other gods has supplanted some of these domains.

 A week on the Kivan Standard calendar is a period of 7 days, which is exactly one-quarter of a month.
 As an arbitrary subdivision of a month, a week is not impacted by the eccentricity of lunar orbits.